stuartduff/woocommerce-dynamic-pricing-table/readme.txt

 For this extension to function [WooCommerce](https://www.woothemes.com/woocommerce/) and the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) extension must be installed and activated on your WordPress site.

+= FAQ =

+Below are the discounts that the plugin will currently display.

+* [Advanced Product Discounts](https://docs.woothemes.com/document/woocommerce-dynamic-pricing/#section-7) on WooCommerce products that have either a bulk or special offer discount applied to them.
+* [User Role Discount](https://docs.woocommerce.com/document/woocommerce-dynamic-pricing/#section-2) will display on WooCommerce product sections.
+* [Simple Category Pricing](https://docs.woocommerce.com/document/woocommerce-dynamic-pricing/#section-4) will display category discounts on WooCommrce product categories.

 == Changelog ==

+= 1.0.4 - 30/08/16 =
+* Feature - Added the ability to display Simple Category Pricing discounts on WooCommerce categories.

 = 1.0.3 - 27/08/16 =
 * Feature - Added the ability to display User Role Pricing discounts on WooCommerce sections.